MuhammdImran/Windows-PE-Adversarial-Attacks/README.md

 ## Credits and Acknowledgement
 To generate the realistic adversarial Windows PE malware by attacking MalConv with the attack methods: FullDOS, Extend_DOS, Content_Shift, FGSM(padding+slack), and GAMMA this work uses code from GitHub repository secml_malware (https://github.com/pralab/secml_malware)](https://github.com/pralab/secml_malware)).

-To extract features from Windows PE malware and their adversarial counterparts and to trainj lightGBM model this work uses code from GitHub ember (https://github.com/elastic/ember/tree/master)https://github.com/elastic/ember/tree/master/).
+To extract features from Windows PE malware and their adversarial counterparts and to train lightGBM model this work uses code from GitHub ember (https://github.com/elastic/ember/tree/master)https://github.com/elastic/ember/tree/master/).

 The malware Windows PE files are collected from VirusShare (https://virusshare.com/about).